quicwg/base-drafts/draft-ietf-quic-transport.md

 {{QUIC-TLS}}; this section includes an overview of the process.

 Initial packets are protected using keys that are statically derived.
-This packet protection is not effective confidentiality protection; it only exists to ensure that the sender of the packet is on the network path.
+This packet protection is not effective confidentiality protection.
+Initial protection only exists to ensure that the sender of the packet is on the network path.
 Any entity that receives the Initial packet from a client can recover the keys necessary to remove packet protection or to generate packets that will be successfully authenticated.

 All other packets are protected with keys derived from the cryptographic handshake.
 The type of the packet from the long header or key phase from the